seamplex/feenox/doc/tutorials/000-setup/README.md

 > <https://lists.mcs.anl.gov/pipermail/petsc-users/2015-July/026388.html>

  * If you already use GNU/Linux then you are almost set!
 Any distribution will do, although FeenoX is developed in [Debian](https://www.debian.org/) so `apt-get` (or `apt`) will be used as the package manager.
 Note that the names of the packages being installed as dependencies may vary from distribution to distribution.
+The instructions work for Debian and Ubuntu.

  * If you do not currently use GNU/Linux as your main operating system and still do not want to spend any time nor effort on doing things right, you can either

     i. fire up a virtual GNU/Linux server in a cloud provider (e.g. AWS, Azure, DigitalOcean, Contabo, etc.) and connect through SSH, or ii. use a containerized GNU/Linux (e.g. with `docker`), or iii. use a GNU/Linux box through an virtual computer emulator (e.g. VirtualBox, VMWare, Vagrant, etc.)

    Note that any of these three options is at least as difficult as using a native GNU/Linux box.
+Anyway, everything is free software so you get the _freedom_ to hire someone to help you.

 Up to this point, I assume you have access to a Unix-like shell (i.e. a GNU/Linux terminal, MacOS or even Cygwin or something of the like) as a regular user and that you have permissions to use `sudo`.
-If you do not know what this means, look it up in your favorite search engine, watch some videos online or---even better---ask for help.
+If you do not know what this means, ask your favorite LLM for help.
 Spend some time (which will be really worth it) familiarizing with working with the terminal, issuing commands, etc.

 In the following sections there will be terminal mimics.